I have found this treasure whilst making my rounds on the site. So I have written it in as part of my blog so many more people can see this gem.

 Biochar has been described as “the single most important initiative for humanity’s environmental future … it allows us to address food security, the fuel crisis, and the climate problem, all in an immensely practical manner.”
 Prof. Tim Flannery, Australian of the Year 2007

 Biochar is charcoal produced by heating organic material at a high temperature in limited oxygen.
-It is a stable product, very rich in carbon, which is used to lock carbon into the soil.
+It is a stable, aromatic product, very rich in carbon, used to lock carbon into the soil.

-Digging Biochar into the earth has been shown to bring about many beneficial and long-term positive effects on soil.
+Digging Biochar into the earth has been shown to improve water quality, increase soil fertility and raise agricultural productivity.
+It can